 Regular use means getting them sharpened as the blade dulls.
 A dull blade can cut you or the dog, so always seek a professional service to sharpen them.
 If you are investing in good scissors, it makes sense to have a pro sharpen them.

-I’ve sent my tools to Fred Rowe and Sons for blade and scissor sharpening.
+I’ve sent my blades and scissors to Fred Rowe and Sons for sharpening.

 A quality pair of flat shears is a must for detail work, trimming, and touch-ups, and I also often hand scissor my Cocker’s legs since my dog grooming skills have improved.